Xyvir/Qharbox/README.md

 The project is built on two core philosophies: a unique multi-modal UI for interaction and a flexible, text-based anchor system for portability.

-## Core Philosophy 1: Multi-Modal UI
+## Core Philosophy 1: Multi-Modal UI/UX

 Qharbox rejects the traditional "toolbox" approach of switching between separate tools.
 Instead, interaction is multi-modal and based on intuitive mouse actions: